tide-foundation/Tide-h4x-for-Privacy/README.md

 #### ORKs

+1. Navigate to `../srcRaziel.Ork` folder.
 1. Open appsettings.ork1.json and fill in the credentials you created in the previous section.
-Do this for for the other two nodes.
+Do this for for the other two nodes *appsettings.ork2.json*  and *appsettings.ork3.json*.

    <details>
    <summary>appsettings.ork1.json</summary>